wonder95/Vue-Bootstrap-Calendar/README.md

     $ npm install -S vue-bootstrap-calendar

-* Please note, this package depends on [vue-i18n](https://github.com/kazupon/vue-i18n) to run the translation engine, and it will break with out it!
-I am trying to figure out a way to not break the package when i18n is not defined!
-Feel free to advise me...
+* Please note, this package depends on [vue-i18n](https://github.com/kazupon/vue-i18n) to run the translation engine.
+If it's not installed the package will default to English.

 Then you can import ``Calendar`` from the package like so:
 ```javascript